It's never enough.

 But why?
 The first one is easily explainable - I've got not enough to do, I'm an incorrigible tinkering (that is, someone who loves to tweak and mess around with things, rather than steal them), and I'm a programmer - conclusion: I'm going to end up writing myself what I could have downloaded in the first place, because it's more fun!

 The second one is more disturbing.
-Although there is some selflessness in the articles I've put up (sharing knowledge, helping others, writing it so that most newbies would still follow etc), and blogs have a helpful social function, I have to admit that a desire to be noticed, to be recognised, and, above all, to be aplauded forms a large part of the motivation here.
+Although there is some selflessness in the articles I've put up (sharing knowledge, helping others, writing it so that most newbies would still follow etc), and blogs have a helpful social function, I have to admit that a desire to be noticed, to be recognised, and, above all, to be applauded forms a large part of the motivation here.
 The number of websites, bloggers, and articles on "How to get quadrillions of hits to your blog" make me realise I am in good company - or should I say numerous company.
-But that's not much of a comfort when my energies really ought to be chanelled elsewhere, not least in a desperate concern for the recognition and glory of the Lord Jesus.
+But that's not much of a comfort when my energies really ought to be channelled elsewhere, not least in a desperate concern for the recognition and glory of the Lord Jesus.
 Hmm.